willwhitney/gan-article/gans.md

 Earlier we thought about trying to explicitly encourage samples from a generator to be far from one another in pixel space, but realized that it would be computationally intractible.
 In a sense the discriminator's implicit estimation of $p_g(x)$ is doing the same thing in a more principled way; it encourages the generator to spread out the images it produces as much as possible in the discriminator's feature space.

 This is exactly what we were looking for!
-The discriminator loss function forces the generator to produce the _whole_ dataset, or as much of it as possible, instead of just requiring it to produce _only_ images from the dataset.
+The discriminator loss function forces the generator to produce the _whole_ dataset, or as much of it as possible, instead of just requiring it to produce _only_ images from the dataset.[^data-thirsty]

 Or at least, that's the theory.
 In practice GANs often experience a phenomenon known as "collapse", in which the generator will produce only a few really different-looking kinds of images.
 This is possible because the discriminator isn't perfect, and it can't recognize _all_ the images that the generator produces.

 For example, if you train a GAN on pictures of a hundred different breeds of dogs, you might get a generator which only makes images of corgis, German shepherds, and golden retrievers.
 Especially if those breeds were the most common in the dataset, the discriminator may not be very confident that those examples are fake; it only has the power to "remember" a certain number of examples in its weights.
+This seems to be especially common with conditional GANs representing complicated functions, like trying to predict what happens next in a video given the current frame.

 Preventing collapse and encouraging diverse images is an open problem.
 While there have been strong efforts in this direction (notably from OpenAI[^improving-gans]), nothing so far has been definitive.